Hurricanes vs. Maple Leafs Prediction & Picks - December 30

 Hurricanes vs. Maple Leafs Prediction & Picks: Line, Spread, Over/Under - December 30

-A game after Andrei Svechnikov recorded a hat trick in the Carolina Hurricanes' 5-3 win over the Montreal Canadiens, the Hurricanes (19-13-4) play at the Toronto Maple Leafs (17-9-7) on Saturday at 7:00 PM ET on BSSO and NHL Network.
+A game after Andrei Svechnikov recorded a hat trick in the Carolina Hurricanes' 5-3 win against the Montreal Canadiens, the Hurricanes (19-13-4) go on the road to take on the Toronto Maple Leafs (17-9-7) on Saturday at 7:00 PM ET on BSSO and NHL Network.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.